 When irritation turns to aggression, it can place family and friends in real danger.
-Alcohol abuse plays a major role in the perpetration of intimate partner violence.
-Alcohol use is also linked to increased lifetime risk of physical assault.
+Alcohol abuse plays a major role in the perpetration of intimate partner violence3.
+Alcohol use is also linked to increased lifetime risk of physical assault4.

 3. The Affectionate Drunk